equivalent/equivalent.github.io/_posts/article/2022-01-15-order-attachments-in-rails-activestorage-has_many_attached.md

 makes developers that prefere  to write as little of JavaScript as possible (like me) extremly happy.

-In this case really elegant solution would be to have buttons that would change order of attachments **Up** or **Down** within same turbo frame.
-Let's have a look how this would look like.
+With this technology a really elegant solution would be to have buttons that would change order of attachments **Up** or **Down** within same turbo frame.
+Let's have a look how this would look like:

 #### Model